Bumming Around Texas in the Sunshine!

 I was hankering for a pancake and egg breakfast, so I consulted my navigator for a Denny’s restaurant along the route.
 The first one east of Tucson was in Benson, AZ about an hour’s drive.
 I just have to have some fried eggs a couple of times a week, and I don’t do frying aboard the coach.
 I am a fan of Denny’s – especially their Value Menu.
 Breakfast at Denny’s – delicious and cheap!

 Along the drive somewhere west of New Mexico I came across the widest trailer I’ve ever seen.
 The damn thing took up both lanes and all the traffic had to line up behind the monster.
 When the shoulder was wide enough he’d pull over so we could squeeze by.
 I was delayed no more than 15 minutes or so, and at least it was a good photo op:

 Squeezing by the monster that took up the whole two lanes unless the shoulder was wide enough to let traffic by.

 The drive went just fine, and the scenery occasionally was quite dramatic.
 One area would have to be called “the rock piles”.
 It was quite an attraction – the state even had to post a sign stating that painting or defacing the rocks was a crime.

 The “rock” section of the drive; click for larger photos:

 At some point along the way, about lunch time, I pulled into a rest area for a break.
 I did a couple small jobs around the coach that I wanted to get out of the way, then made lunch and simply dawdled away some time.
 I was traveling less than 300 miles so I certainly wasn’t in a hurry.

-A few more photos to click to read the captions and enjoy:
+A few more photos to click and enjoy: